 My Favorite Basil Leaf Uses

-- General Cooking– Dried basil can be easily added to practically any dish.
+- General Cooking: Dried basil can be easily added to practically any dish.
 Basil is used around the world in many different cuisines with good reason.
 It adds a depth and flavor that is not rivaled by other herbs.
-I make a homemade spice blend that includes basil and add it to practically anything.
+I make a homemade spice blend that includes basil and I add it to practically anything.

 - Facial Steam for Headache: A facial steam with dried basil leaf can help alleviate a headache.
 Add a tablespoon of dried basil leaf to 2 cups of boiling water in a large pot.
 Carefully lean over the pot, cover head with a towel and breathe in the steam for 5-10 minutes until headache starts to subside.
 Bonus, you get to smell like an Italian restaurant for the rest of the day!

-- Stings and Bites: If you are working outside and get bitten or stung by an insect and don’t have any Plantain growing nearby, chewing up a basil leaf and applying to the bite will help relieve the pain and draw out the venom.
+- Stings and Bites: If you are working outside and get bitten or stung by an insect and don’t have any plantain growing nearby, chewing up a basil leaf and applying to the bite will help relieve the pain and draw out the venom.

 - Ear Infections: Basil essential oil is antibacterial, and drops of basil oil can often relieve ear infections.

-- Blood sugar: There is some evidence that Basil can help level out blood sugar if consumed regularly and drank as a juice or tea.
+- Blood Sugar: There is some evidence that basil can help level out blood sugar if consumed regularly and drank as a juice or tea.

-- Stress Reduction: One herbalist I know suggests adding 2 cups of strong Basil Leaf tea to a warm bath to help reduce stress and facilitate relaxation.
+- Stress Reduction: One herbalist I know suggests adding 2 cups of strong basil leaf tea to a warm bath to help reduce stress and facilitate relaxation.

-Do you grow Basil?
+Do you grow basil?
 How do you use it?
 Share below!